geschnee/ai-talkmaster/readme.md

 ![OpenSimulator Region Audio](./about/parcel_sound_music_url.JPG)

-Depending on the AI Talkmaster server configuration, the audio is generated using Kokoro or OpenAI.
+Depending on the AI Talkmaster server configuration, the audio is generated using Kokoro TTS or OpenAI.
 There are voice demos available online at:
 - [Kokoro TTS](https://huggingface.co/spaces/hexgrad/Kokoro-TTS)
 - [OpenAI](https://www.openai.fm/)